MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-access-a-calendar-as-a-delegate-by-using-ews-in-exchange.md

 description: "Learn how to access a calendar as a delegate by using the EWS Managed API or EWS in Exchange."
 ---

-# How to: Access a calendar as a delegate by using EWS in Exchange
+#  Access a calendar as a delegate by using EWS in Exchange

 Learn how to access a calendar as a delegate by using the EWS Managed API or EWS in Exchange.